kpath1999/kpath1999.github.io/_posts/2025-02-22-ep4hrteaming.markdown

 **Future directions in human-robot teaming.** The future of HRC lies in lifelong learning systems where robots continuously adapt through interaction with humans and environments.
 HybridNet supports online learning but faces challenges like avoiding local optima during training.
 Other frontiers include emotion-aware robots, democratized tools for collaboration, and integrating ethical considerations into task allocation to ensure both safety and human growth opportunities.

-> More of a visual learner?
-There's a YouTube video too.
-Click [here](https://www.youtube.com/watch?v=D0TRBZBxqpc).
+> On the go?
+There's an audio-only version too.
+Click [here](https://open.spotify.com/episode/66CQKWrURAYBrkyaYeaQlE?si=e1bd926410d54abc).

 Batuhan Altundas is a PhD student in the School of Interactive Computing working in the CORE Robotics Lab under Professor Matthew Gombolay at Georgia Tech.